 From wow you look differently to wow you feel differently

-Acknowledge: Something may be photographed in such a way to make it desirable but ask yourself whether your environment would suit the style.
+Acknowledge: Something may be photographed in such a way as to make it desirable, but ask yourself whether your environment would suit the style.

-Ask yourself a full hand of questions every time you are being tempted to buy something new.
+Ask yourself a full list of questions every time you are tempted to buy something new.

-What is the solution for a healthier planet or how can we all contribute?
+What is the solution to a healthier planet and how can we all contribute?

-First thing first a sustainable approach is buying with purpose, second, wear longer and repair or repurpose the item.
-Last, dispose of smarter as in sell, exchange with friends, donate.
+First things first, a sustainable approach is defined as buying with purpose.
+Second, wear it longer and repair or repurpose the item.
+Last, dispose of it smartly, as in sell, exchange with friends, or donate.

-I believe with all my heart the only honest and real way of doing fashion is as a personal stylist!
-As we are not tied to any one store or brand.
-And despite we might offer some pieces from a certain brand as suggestions, they are purely for guidance and orientation purpose.
+I believe with all my heart that the only honest and real way of doing fashion is as a personal stylist!
+We are not tied to any one store or brand, and although we might offer some pieces from a certain brand as suggestions, they are purely for guidance and orientation purposes.
 As there is no better way to explain or teach about style than through images.

-The conclusion is THERE ARE NO SUCH A THING AS 100% SUSTAINABLE fabric!
+The conclusion is THERE ARE NO SUCH THING AS 100% SUSTAINABLE fabric!
 But, some are much better than others.
 Some major determining factors when qualifying sustainable materials are the total amount of resources used to produce the fabric and the life cycle analysis of the product.
-As you could see some are using a large number of resources, some are cruel, some are using oil, some are not biodegradable, some are releasing microfibers into our waterways and so on.
-Hence, the greatest responsibility is on us, the consumers.
-We should buy less and be more creative so we won’t feel the continual need for purchasing on and on.
+As you can see, some are using a large number of resources.
+Some are cruel, some use oil, some are not biodegradable, some are releasing microfibers into our waterways and so on.
+Hence, we, the consumers, bear the greatest responsibility.
+We should buy less and be more creative so we won’t feel the continual need to purchase on and on.

 Final note: I wrote many articles over the years, however, when researching for this one I was literally overwhelmed and shocked by how misinformed we all are in the era of information.
-I initially thought that is human selfishness and cruelty that brought us here, but it is the laziness and comfort that prevent us to act more responsible and being thirsty for knowledge and complete information.
-I would also add low self-esteem which is highly exploited by the marketing ads and influencers.
-Once you learn to love and appreciate yourself you won’t feel the need to compare yourself with nobody!
-Besides, you won’t have the desire to be like somebody else or want what everybody else has hoping you will get the same validation and acceptance.
+I initially thought that it was human selfishness and cruelty that brought us here, but it is laziness and comfort that prevents us from acting more responsibly and being thirsty for knowledge and complete information.
+I would also add low self-esteem, which is highly exploited by marketing and influencers.
+Once you learn to love and appreciate yourself, you won’t feel the need to compare yourself with anybody!
+Besides, you won’t have the desire to be like somebody else or want what everybody else has, hoping you will get the same validation and acceptance.

-In the end, I would like to recommend you an Instagram account who have nothing to do with fashion, style but has a lot to do with common sense, community, responsibility and ultimately education.
-I’m referring to David Attenborough, a mountain of wideness with a huge experience worth considering equally proportional with his love for nature.
+In the end, I would like to recommend you an Instagram account that has nothing to do with fashion or style but has a lot to do with common sense, community, responsibility, and ultimately education.
+I’m referring to David Attenborough, a man of wide experience with a huge experience worth considering equally proportional to his love for nature.

 Once you’ll find your style you’ll never be out of fashion